opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/point-to-site-vpn-with-terraform-and-ansible.md

 chmod 600 ~/.ssh/ssh-private-key
 ```

-### Configuration

-- The main configuration is done in a JSON file, use the template `./config.json`, e.g. copy it to a new file like `cp config.json otc-backend.config.json` before editing.
-- Place your SSH public key string in the variable `SSH_PUBLIC_KEY`.
-- Make sure the VPC/Subnet IP network does not have any overlapping with existing VPCs/Subnets you'd like to create a peering with, or with the usual private networks used by your users.

 ### Install Terraform

 You can use [tfenv](https://github.com/tfutils/tfenv) project to maintain your Terraform installation, or refer to the Terraform Website on [howto install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).